RMITLibrary/easy_cite/markdown/rmitharvard.md

     > Ayoob (2021a, 2021b) states that...

 - Some works have **different first authors with the same family name**.
-To identify their works, insert the initial(s) of all the first authors’ given names in the in-text references.
+To identify their works, insert the initial(s) of all the first authors’ given names in the in-text citations.
 In the reference list, order their works by the year of publication.

     > It is argued that ...
 (Peterson M 2019), but others claim that...
 (Peterson JR et al. 2021).